cedanl/1cho_ins_visualisation_powerbi/README.md

 PowerBi consists of a visualisation part and a data transformation part (powerquery).
 For this dashboard to run there is no need to tinker with the powerquery part.
 Any adjustments that might be needed for the powerqueries to run proparly can be made in the data visualisation part of powerBI through parameters (explained below).
 However, in order to get the full experience and possibilities of powerBI powerquery knowledge is a must.

 # Installation
 A prerequisite for running this package is being able to run powerBI, either the online version or the desktop version.
-It is highly recommended to use the desktop version, however for the purposes of the demo the online version should suffice.
-The desktop version lets you tinker with the powerqueries while the online version does not.
+It is highly recommended to use the desktop version.
+However, you can also use the online version during the demo.
+You will miss out on some functionalities though.
+The desktop version lets you tinker with the powerqueries and the parameters while the online version does not.

 For both options you will need to download or pull the raw file 1cHO inschrijvingen instelling.pbix, NPuls Theme aanpas.json, the header_files, the supporting_files, and the input.